matn7/Google-Platform-Notes/flashcard/Microservices.md

 - Domain-Driven Sizing: Since many of our modifications or enhancements driven by the business needs, we cam size/define boundaries of our microservices that are closely aligned with Domain-Driven design & Business capabilities.
 But this process takes lot off time and need good domain knowledge.
-- Event Storming Sizing: Conducting an interactive fun session among various stake holder to identify the list of important events in the system like 'Completed Payment', 'Search for Product', etc. Based on the events we can identify 'Commande', 'Reactions' and can try to group them to a domain-driven services.
+- Event Storming Sizing: Conducting an interactive fun session among various stakeholder to identify the list of important events in the system like 'Completed Payment', 'Search for Product', etc. Based on the events we can identify 'Commands', 'Reactions' and can try to group them to a domain-driven services.

 ### Right Sizing & identifying service boundaries.